Aztral-Network/KitKnockback-PM5/README.md

 # KitKnockback
+### WARNING
+This plugin has been updated by AI and may contain bugs and inconsistencies.
+Dont make issues, fix it by yourself ;-;
 ### Description
 This is a two-in-one PocketMine plugin that allows players to add kits to their server, while also being able to change the knockback according to the kit the player has.
 Updated to PM5